 It’s crucial to build a database with step-by-step guides that will be available for your customers so that they can find answers to some of the most frequently asked questions while they’re setting up your product and configuring it.

 For example, we at Autoklose have started such a database packed with different articles which give simple and easy-to-understand tips on how to set up our platform.

 And what’s more important, the number of articles in your database is growing consistently based on the feedback of our customers.

-And here’s our article which explains the benefits of this feature as well as how to make it work:
+And here’s our article which explains the benefits of this upgrade as well as how to make it work:

 Now, no matter how clear, simple, and succinct this explanation is, many people still prefer to actually see how a procedure is performed.